-That means the longer your arms, the bigger your range of motion and the greater the required effort/strength for the exercise.
+That means the longer your arms, the bigger your range of motion and the greater the required effort for the exercise.

 3. Some muscles grow better with high volume and others with low volume.

-These recommendations should always be seen as start values and not as static values.
-Everybody is unique and that is the reason volume cannot be generalized.
+These recommendations should always be seen as benchmarks and not as fixed values.
+Everybody is unique and that is the reason volume cannot be generalized flat-rate.

-Everybody probably has a muscle that literally grows without much effort whereas other muscles seem to not grow at all.
+Everybody probably has a muscle that literally grows without much effort whereas other muscles seemingly do not respond to any stimulus at all.

 4. The recommendations are termed in “total reps” because different exercises have different volumes.

-But does that now mean, that leg press is a better option than squats?
+But does that imply, that leg press is a better option than squats?